our methodology

 Promote a more equitable society and a just transition

-Inequalities are present in many forms in the US and will continue to incite hardships without comprehensive changes to policies and activities prioritized for financing.
-Those with the fewest resources are most at-risk from climate change impacts.
-Large and small actions can improve social equity.
+Inequalities are present in many forms in the US and will continue to incite hardships and division without comprehensive changes to policies and attention to equity when prioritizing activities for financing.
+A more equitable society is a prerequisite for a well-functioning and sustainable economy.

 05